awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 To resolve the issue if you have legacy Windows support on your data plane, see [Renewing the VPC admission webhook certificate](windows-support.md#windows-certificate)\.
 If your cluster and platform version are later than a version listed in the [Windows support prerequisites](windows-support.md#windows-support-prerequisites), then we recommend that you remove legacy Windows support on your data plane and enable it for your control plane\.
 Once you do, you don't need to manage the webhook certificate\.
 For more information, see [Enabling Windows support for your Amazon EKS cluster](windows-support.md)\.

-## Node groups must match Kubernetes version before updating control plane<a name="troubleshoot-node-grups-must-match-kubernetes-version"></a>
+## Node groups must match Kubernetes version before upgrading control plane<a name="troubleshoot-node-grups-must-match-kubernetes-version"></a>

-Before you update a control plane to a new Kubernetes version, the minor version of the managed and Fargate nodes in your cluster must be the same as the version of your control plane's current version\.
-The EKS `update-cluster-version` API rejects requests until you update all EKS managed nodes to the current cluster version\.
-EKS provides APIs to update managed nodes\.
-For information on updating managed node group Kubernetes versions, see [Updating a managed node group](update-managed-node-group.md)\.
-To update the version of a Fargate node, delete the Pod that's represented by the node and redeploy the Pod after you update your control plane\.
+Before you upgrade a control plane to a new Kubernetes version, the minor version of the managed and Fargate nodes in your cluster must be the same as the version of your control plane's current version\.
+The Amazon EKS `update-cluster-version` API rejects requests until you upgrade all Amazon EKS managed nodes to the current cluster version\.
+Amazon EKS provides APIs to upgrade managed nodes\.
+For information on upgrading a managed node group's Kubernetes version, see [Updating a managed node group](update-managed-node-group.md)\.
+To upgrade the version of a Fargate node, delete the pod that's represented by the node and redeploy the pod after you upgrade your control plane\.
 For more information, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.

 ## When launching many nodes, there are `Too Many Requests` errors<a name="too-many-requests"></a>

 If you launch many nodes simultaneously, you may see an error message in the [Amazon EC2 user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts) execution logs that says `Too Many Requests`\.
 This can occur because the control plane is being overloaded with `describeCluster` calls\.
 The overloading results in throttling, nodes failing to run the bootstrap script, and nodes failing to join the cluster altogether\.

-Make sure that `--apiserver-endpoint`, `--b64-cluster-ca`, and `--dns-cluster-ip` arguments are being passed to the worker node bootstrap script\.
+Make sure that `--apiserver-endpoint`, `--b64-cluster-ca`, and `--dns-cluster-ip` arguments are being passed to the node's bootstrap script\.
 When including these arguments, there's no need for the bootstrap script to make a `describeCluster` call, which helps prevent the control plane from being overloaded\.
 For more information, see [Provide user data to pass arguments to the `bootstrap.sh` file included with an Amazon EKS optimized Linux/Bottlerocket AMI](launch-templates.md#mng-specify-eks-ami)\.

 ## HTTP 401 unauthorized error response on Kubernetes API server requests<a name="troubleshooting-boundservicetoken"></a>